-Our business is aligned with the L3Harris Corporate owner Values - "Integrity, Respect, and Excellence".
-They guide us in making business decisions; governing our organisation; improving the environment and caring for our employees.
+Our business was aligned with the L3Harris Technologies, Inc. owner values - "Integrity, Respect, and Excellence".
+They guided us in making business decisions; governing our organisation; improving the environment and caring for our employees.
 We are committed to developing and maintaining strong safety and environmental management programs with auditable and actionable target improvements.
+Following the purchase of the company by Adaptas Solutions, LLC. we have continued to work to these values whilst we align to Adaptas Solutions, LLC. values.
+Whilst under L3Harris Technologies, Inc. we were aligned to set corporate charity programmes, in 2021 we select new charities through the Employee Involvement Council which will include all members of the site.